Joey Gallo Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff paces the league.
+- The Astros pitching staff leads MLB with a collective 9.9 strikeouts per nine innings.

-- The Astros have a 3.23 team ERA that ranks first among all league pitching staffs.
+- The Astros' 3.19 team ERA ranks first among all league pitching staffs.

-- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, 1.1 per game).
+- The Astros surrender the eighth-fewest home runs in baseball (56 total, one per game).

-- The Astros are sending Bielak (1-2) out to make his fifth start of the season.
-He is 1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched.
+- Brown makes the start for the Astros, his 11th of the season.
+He is 5-1 with a 3.28 ERA and 66 strikeouts in 57 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he went 6 2/3 innings, allowing four earned runs while giving up five hits.
+- The righty last appeared on Saturday against the Oakland Athletics, when he went seven innings, allowing two earned runs while giving up four hits.

-- In five games this season, the 27-year-old has a 3.55 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.